- Page Contents

 Our team of family law solicitors will advise and assist to cater for your individuals needs.
 We will discuss the possible grounds on which you can apply for dissolution after gathering all the factual information from you.
 We will explain to you the court procedures in very simple and clear terms and fully guide you through the procedures and carry out all the follow up work until the Decree Absolute is issued by the family court.

-Unless your matter is very complicated, our fees for dissolution of civil partnership are as given in the fee table below:
+Our fixed fees for divorce / dissolution of civil partnership / annulment and/or financial settlement matters are as given in the fee table below: